zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-chart.md

 this.chartVM.views([barChartView]);
 ```

+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.

 A ViewModel that includes a single chart view type is located at `<dir>\Client\V1\Controls\Chart\ViewModels\BarChartViewModels.ts`.

-A ViewModel that includes  multiple chart view types is located at
+A ViewModel that includes  multiple chart view types is located at `<dir>\Client\V1\Controls\Chart\ViewModels\OverlayedViewChartViewModel.ts`.

-`<dir>\Client\V1\Controls\Chart\ViewModels\OverlayedViewChartViewModel.ts`.
+### Series views

-**Series views** are visualizations of individual data series.
-Series views allow you to modify the color, display name, and interaction behavior of a particular series.
+Series views are visualizations of individual data series.
+Series views allow developers to modify the color, display name, and interaction behavior of a specific series.

-By default, series views will be generated for each of the chart views and each of the data series you add to your chart.
-For example, let's say you added three data series, seriesA, seriesB, and seriesC to a chart that has two chart views, a bar chart view and a line chart view.
-Your chart would have 6 series views, a bar chart series view and a line chart series view for each series.
+By default, series views will be generated for each of the chart views and each data series that is added to the chart.
+For example, there are  three data series respectively named seriesA, seriesB, and seriesC.
+There is also a chart that has two chart views, a bar chart view and a line chart view.
+The chart would have 6 series views, specifically one  bar chart view and one line chart view for each series.
 This default behavior is ideal for simple charts, especially those with one chart view type.

-In some cases you may want to do some more interesting things with series views.
-Perhaps instead you want seriesA and seriesB to be visualized as bars and seriesC to be visualized as a line.
-To achieve this behavior you will need to turn off the auto-generate behavior.
+Series views allow developers to create more interesting views.
+For example, seriesA and seriesB should be visualized as bars, and seriesC should be visualized as a line.
+To achieve this behavior, turn off the auto-generate behavior, as in the following code.

 ```ts
 this.chartVM.autogenerateSeriesViews(false);
 ```

-You can then create and specialize your series views however you'd like.
+Then, create and specialize the series views in accordance with the extension design, or as in the following code.

 ```ts
 var lineSeriesView = new MsPortalFx.ViewModels.Controls.Visualization.Chart.LineChartSeriesView<string, number>();